Minneapolis, Minnesota April 1999

 “If it doesn’t take too long.”

 “It’ll take as long as it takes.”
-I walked to the foot of the bed and took my bra from the neck of the life-sized cardboard John Wayne.
-He smiled a little more than when I hung it there the night before.
-“You don’t want me to go looking like this do you?
+At the foot of the bed, I plucked my bra from the neck of the life-sized cardboard John Wayne.
+He smiled a little more than when I draped it there the night before.
+“You don’t want me to go like this do you?
 I need to spend a little time getting pretty.”

-I walked around the foot of the bed to him.
+I sashayed around the foot of the bed to him.
 Brushing back his thick, brown, ear-length hair from his cheek, I gave him a light kiss and a hug.
-He accepted my hug but didn’t hug me back.
+He accepted my hug but didn’t reciprocate.

 “Am I?”
-He looked from beneath my breasts, the hint of a smile on his face.
+He peeked from beneath my breasts, the hint of a smile on his face.
 “Didn’t want to slow the getting ready process.”

 I took his arms, placing them around my waist, which resulted in him nuzzling his face in my breasts.

 “See that you do, Sandra Holiday.”
-He patted my bottom and let go his funny laugh.
-Wesley’s laughs sounded like bad sit-com laughter.
+He patted my bottom and let go his funny guffaw.
+Wesley’s hoots sounded like bad sit-com laughter.

-I showered, washed off last night’s makeup, reapplied half as much, and brushed my hair—all in forty minutes.
+After showering and washing off last night’s makeup, I reapplied half as much and brushed my hair—all in forty minutes.
 Record time for me.
 Carson tried to creep back into my thoughts in the shower.
 We always showered together on Sunday mornings.
 I rinsed those thoughts down the drain.
-He cropped up again when I put on my peach colored lipstick.
+He cropped up again when I put on my peach-colored lipstick.
 Carson liked red.
 I blotted him off on a tissue, chanting a few times, “Wesley is now, Carson is history,” while I finished getting dressed.

 The overnight bag I tossed behind the bathroom door before the party contained my clean clothes.
 The formal invitation, although lacking in romance, did allow me to come prepared.
-I didn’t want to put back on the petticoats and bobby sox I had worn to Wesley’s fifties hop.
-Wesley always declared a theme dating pre-1970 for his parties.
+I didn’t want to put back on the petticoats and bobby sox I’d worn to Wesley’s fifties hop.
+He always declared a theme dating pre-1970 for his parties.

-Rock and roll superstars, the theme of the first Wesley party I attended, had given him the chance to dress like a Beatle complete with a black lapel suit and a thick mop of hair.
-After getting to know him, I learned his penchant for sports coats of yesteryear, and the Beatle mop haircut he always sported made looking like a Beatle a natural for Wesley.
-The fact he resembled my favorite Beatle, George, and how I Got My Mind Set On You played from the jukebox when we met, may seem like a coincidence.
+Rock and roll superstars, the theme of the first party I attended, had given him the chance to dress like a Beatle complete with a black lapel suit and a thick mop of hair.
+After getting to know him, I learned his penchant for sports coats of yesteryear, and his haircut made likeness to one of the fab four a natural for Wesley.
+The fact he resembled my favorite Beatle, George, and I Got My Mind Set On You played from his jukebox when we met, may seem like a coincidence.
 But there are no coincidences.
-So regardless of the song having been written years before Wesley and I met, it existed for us.
+Regardless of the song having been written years before we met, it existed for us.
 Things like that happen.
-The energy of ideas exists in a timeless medium and will come together at the right moment.
+The energy of ideas lives in a timeless medium and will come together at the right moment.

 The strains of Yellow Submarine playing again from my purse interrupted the memories of our first meeting, as well as my breathing.
-This time, I hesitantly walked instead of crawling to retrieve the cell from my purse.
+This time, I hesitantly crept instead of crawling to retrieve the cell from my purse.
 My stomach rolled but not due to hunger.
-Why had Carson appeared at that time in my life?
-It couldn’t be coincidence.
-I looked at the number before I answered, releasing the air from my lungs, as relief flowed through me.
+Carson’s appearance had definitely gotten under my skin.
+I checked the number before I answered, releasing the air from my lungs in a whoosh of relief.
 At least, I reasoned, the after-surge of emotion must be relief.

 “Hello.”

 “Hi, Sandy.”
-Only my mother calling from Phoenix still called me Sandy.
+Only my mother calling from Phoenix called me Sandy.

 “You’re home.”
 Every other month, Mom and Eunice, her friend since grade school, drove to Laughlin, Nevada to play the slot machines.
 “Have a good time?”

 “Great.
 We got back too late last night to call.
 I hope you’re awake.
-I thought I better call to warn you Carson is going to be calling you.”
+I thought I better warn you Carson is going to be calling you.”

 “He already did.
 How did you know?”